jadecobra/python_tdd_exercises/source/how_to/calculator.rst

       def a_random_number():
           return random.randint(-10, 10)

   and the terminal still shows green.
-I can use as big of a range of numbers as the computer can handle, for example
+I can use as any range of numbers the computer can handle, for example

   .. code-block:: python